rvndudz/Simple-Flask-CRUD-Application/readme.md

-# Simple CURD Application example using Flask
+# Simple CRUD Application built with Flask

 ## Description

 This project is a web application built with Flask, a lightweight WSGI web application framework.
-It's designed to provide users with a clean, easy-to-use interface for managing their tasks.
-The application allows users to create, update, and delete tasks, and also supports user authentication.
-This project is ideal for individuals looking to improve their productivity or teams looking to streamline their workflow.
+This project serves as a basic example of a web application that provides users with a clean and intuitive interface for managing tasks.
+The application supports full CRUD (Create, Read, Update, Delete) operations.

 ## Installation